 By the end of this training, participants will be able to:

-Comprehend the core principles of Continuous Integration
+- Understand the core principles of Continuous Integration.

 **Audience**

-Developers
+- Developers

-IT Professionals
+- IT Professionals

-DevOps Engineers
+- DevOps Engineers

-Business Managers
+- Business Managers

 **Format of the Course**

-This instructor-led, live training in Michigan (online or onsite) is aimed at engineers who wish to utilize open source tools to automate the process of building, testing, and deploying PHP applications and services for government.
+This instructor-led, live training in Michigan (online or onsite) is aimed at engineers who wish to use open source tools to automate the process of building, testing, and deploying PHP applications and services for government.

 By the end of this training, participants will be able to: